Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 16. Affirmation of Acceptance of and Agreement to All of the Official Rules

-Wrap up your Official Rules by explaining that by entering the contest, the entrant has affirmatively reviewed, accepted, and agreed to all of the Official Rules.
+Wrap up your giveaway rules by explaining that by entering the contest, the entrant has affirmatively reviewed, accepted, and agreed to all of the them.
 Also consider including a checkbox on your entry form that states something like, “By checking here, You, the Entrant, have affirmatively reviewed, accepted, and agreed to all of the Official Rules.”

 How to Include Your Official Contest Rules in Woobox